abhirajparthan/Hosting-Static-Website-On-AWS-S3-Using-Terraform/README.md

 ## 1 - Create an S3 bucket

- I have created a bucket with the name "s3.abhiraj.ga" and I added the access permission "public-read" to the bucket.
+ I have created a bucket with the name "s3.abhiraj.ga" in the location us-east-1.
 ~~~
 #++++++++++++++++++++++++++++++++++++++++++++++++++
 # S3 Creation with public read acces